hlung/SwiftFlow/README.md

 - add bold/italic/underline text
 - add more node shapes
 - **markdown syntax support** - convert markdown syntax into SwiftFlow code.
 A very ambitious goal I would say.
 Not sure if there's a need for this though.
 - **macOS support** - As an iOS developer, I built everything using UIKit.
 For macOS, those view components and UIBezierPath drawing code has to be translated into AppKit code.
 I attempted to create [AppKit+UIKit.swift](https://github.com/hlung/SwiftFlow/tree/feature/macos-support/Sources/SwiftFlow/AppKit%2BUIKit) extension that would provide AppKit components with UIKit interface.
 But I'm stuck at creating UIBezierPath cgPath setter.
 The code compiles on macOS but doesn't draw anything.
-You can try to fix in [feature/macos-support](https://github.com/hlung/SwiftFlow/tree/feature/macos-support) branch :P
+You can try to fix in [feature/macos-support](https://github.com/hlung/SwiftFlow/tree/feature/macos-support) branch.
+So if you need a bigger canvas for the flowchart, just run it on an "iPad Simulator" for now. 😝

 ## Other Notes